HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/README.md

 **Example output**:

 The user interface will be built based on every input image for manual correction.
-Inside each image, red dots are used to denote the centers of detected cells.
+Inside each image, red dots are used to denote the centers of the detected cells.
 We also used green dots and red bounding boxes to guide users to pay more attention to those easy-to-make-mistake areas: green dots (detected cells are quite small, perhaps one cell is divided to several parts) and red bounding box (high density areas, perhaps two cells are merged).
-User could add dots or delete dots manually based on the automatically detected results.
+The user may add dots or delete dots manually based on the automatically detected results.

-After manual correction, **press 'd' (denotes Done) key on the keyboard to print the updated cell numbers on the terminal and close the current window.** When all images are corrected, an excel file called **result** will be generated and contain both automatically detected cell numbers and corrected cell numbers.
+After manual correction, **press the 'd' (denotes Done) key on the keyboard to print the updated cell numbers on the terminal and close the current window.** When all images are corrected, an excel file named **result** will be generated which contains both automatically detected cell numbers and corrected cell numbers.

 User interface for manual correction:
 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/blob/master/images/example_result.png)